 The Importance of Training when Camping with Dogs

 You don’t need to teach your pup fancy tricks to go camping, but you should absolutely teach him some critical skills that will make camping more pleasant for everyone.
-We use relationship-based training with lots and lots of positive reinforcement.
+We use relationship-based training with our dogs, combined with lots and lots of positive reinforcement.

 Teaching Your Dog to Come When Called

-When your pup has mastered come at home, you can introduce all kinds of distractions — other people, animals, toys, etc., before practicing on trails and in new places.
+When your pup has mastered coming when you call at home, you can introduce all kinds of distractions — other people, animals, toys, etc., before practicing on trails and in new places.

 We reward every single come with tasty, high-value treats (freeze-dried liver) that are reserved only for recalls.
 The quicker the pups come when called the more we reward them, both with treats and with lots of praise.